Lake of the Pines – Membership Rules and Regulations

 The area designated for off road vehicles (ORVs) riding is located in Tamarack common property.
 The area starts on Hemlock Road at the pipeline and follows the pipeline southwest to Lake of the Pines corner near M-115; back east along the south property line to the corner of Brown and Hemlock Roads and back up Hemlock Road (west side of the road) to the pipeline.

-ORVs allowed on designated trails only are motorcycles, 3 or 4-wheelers, and snowmobiles.
+ORVs allowed on designated trails only are motorcycles, 3 or 4-wheelers, golf carts, side by sides, and snowmobiles.
 No trucks, cars, dune buggies, jeeps, or go-carts are allowed.

-All ORVs using the trails must have a current State and Lake of the Pines RV sticker displayed and must meet all State and local laws and safety standards.
+All ORVs using the trails must have a current State and Lake of the Pines ORV sticker displayed and must meet all State and local laws and safety standards.